Skip to main content

 What will The Global Strategy for Fungal Conservation (GSFC) do?

 The Strategy, due to be published later this year, is notably the first of its kind for fungi.
-It will provide the actions needed for fungi and their habitats, which address the unique threats they face.
-And since we can’t protect and save what we don’t know, this work will highlight the knowledge gaps and research needs, to inspire institutions to fill them.
+It will provide the actions needed for fungi (and their habitats), which address the many and often unique threats they face.
+And, since we can’t protect and save what we don’t know, the Strategy identifies the knowledge gaps and research needs, to inspire institutions to fill them.

 Beyond Governments, we also hope the strategy will motivate wider engagement from the “whole of society”.
 This includes a diverse range of people, communities and groups, including the private sector (businesses, corporations), NGOs, and importantly Indigenous Peoples who must have a voice in planning processes and action.